 - Certificate Type & Size

-- The ADC instance on which you intend to configure SSL Insight must be running an ADC software release 11.1 51.21 and higher.
+- The Citrix ADC instance on which you intend to configure SSL Insight must be running Citrix ADC software release 11.1 51.21 and higher.
 Run the following commands on the ADC instance running 11.1 51.21 to enable Logstream as a transport type for SSL Insight.

 SSL Insight Metrics are included in Web Insight reports if you enable the following elements:

 - Enable AppFlow for Web Insight on each ADC instance.

 - Enable ULFD mode on each ADC instance.

 - Enable required AppFlow parameters on each ADC instance.